gulaj/Frends.Community.Email/README.md

 # Frends.Community.Email
-Frends task for sending emails
+Frends task for sending emails.
+Task sends emails via SMTP protocol and can handle attachments either from file or as raw string input.

 - [Installing](#installing)
 - [Tasks](#tasks)